rackerlabs/docs-developer-blog/_posts/2013-05-28-ios-security-key-signing.markdown

 > $HOME/Library/Keychains/login.keychain
 ```

-ssh'ing or physically logging in at the machine will unlock your login.keychain; Jenkins jobs don't ([see this URL][4] for a good explanation).
+Using `ssh` or physically logging in at the machine unlocks your **login.keychain**.
+Jenkins jobs don't ([see this URL][4] for a good explanation).
 Instead, we unlock the keychain explicitly.
-If we don't, the code signing in the xcodebuild command will cause OSX to give a popup window asking if xcodebuild has permission to sign code on your behalf.
+If we don't, the code signing in the xcodebuild command causes OSX to give a popup window asking if xcodebuild has permission to sign code on your behalf.
 Because Jenkins jobs have no UI, the popup cannot appear and you'll see this in the build log: "user interaction is not allowed."
 This is OSX's way of saying "I tried to give a popup window to a process that had no GUI to see it."

 ```bash
 /usr/bin/xcodebuild -target "Rackspace Cloud" –configuration \